-The Message Storage Server SHALL act as an IMAP4 server as defined in [RFC3501].
-In addition to that, the Message Storage Server SHALL support the "ACL" IMAP4 extension as defined in [RFC4314], the "URLAUTH" IMAP4 extension as defined in [RFC4467], the "CONDSTORE" IMAP4 extension as defined in [RFC4551], the "ENABLE" IMAP4 extension as defined in [RFC5161], the "QRESYNC" IMAP4 extension as defined in [RFC5162] and the "METADATA" IMAP4 extension as defined in [RFC5257] and the "CONVERT" IMAP4 extension as defined in [RFC5259]
+The Message Storage Server SHALL act as an IMAP4 server as defined in [RFC3501], so the Message Store Server SHALL advertise the IMAP extensions supported to the Message Store Client.

+In addition to that, the Message Storage Server SHALL support the "UIDPLUS" IMAP4 extension as defined in [RFC4315], the "LIST-STATUS" IMAP4 extension as defined in [RFC5819] and MAY support the "ACL" IMAP4 extension as defined in [RFC4314], the "URLAUTH" IMAP4 extension as defined in [RFC4467], the "CONDSTORE" IMAP4 extension as defined in [RFC7162], the "ENABLE" IMAP4 extension as defined in [RFC5161], the "QRESYNC" IMAP4 extension as defined in [RFC7162] and the "METADATA" IMAP4 extension as defined in [RFC5464].
+Also, the Message Storage Server MAY support the "ANNOTATE" IMAP4 extension as defined in [RFC5257] and the "CONVERT" IMAP4 extension as defined in [RFC5259].